sbinet/fubsy/doc/guide/language.rst

         }

 Every Fubsy build script must contain a *main* phase, which defines sources and targets and the relationships between them.
-See `phases
-<phases.html>`_ for more information on the phases that Fubsy will
-eventually implement and the relationships between them.
+See :doc:`phases` for more information on the phases that Fubsy will eventually implement and the relationships between them.

 Local and global variables